EUROPEANBARGING IS OFFERING 20% OFF FALL 2021 EUROPE RHINE AND MOSEL RIVER CRUISE

 We have many cruise itineraries to offer on the many rivers of Europe – from 3 night to more than 14 nights.
 We have promotions throughout the year on various cruises – so check with us for the perfect cruise.
 888-869-7907 jan@europeanbarging.com

-The picturesque views of the Loire Valley are truly enticing enough to make you want to experience the romance and heritage in a Loire paddleboat cruise.
+The picturesque views of the Loire Valley are truly enticing enough to make you want to experience the romance and heritage of a Loire paddleboat cruise.
 There’s not a minute wasted in these cruises as you explore one chateau after another discovering their secrets and hearing stories about their past.

 Château d’Azay-le-Rideau – built on a small island in the middle of the Indre River, the château as it is seen today was built under Francis I by Gilles Berthelot, a wealthy financier who wanted to incorporate its medieval past alongside the latest architectural styles of the Italian renaissance.
 The chateau is a French national monument and possesses all the refinement found in the French Renaissance.

-Gardens of VillandryChateau de Villandry — the renaissance gardens are the most popular attraction of this chateau, known even throughout the world as Jardins a la Francaise.
+Gardens of VillandryChateau de Villandry — the Renaissance gardens are the most popular attraction of this chateau, known even throughout the world as Jardins a la Francaise.
 To get to this chateau, guests get off at Larcay as the cruise barge moors beneath a canopy of weeping willows.
 French heritage is distinct in the decor, art, and furnishings throughout the interior.
 Outside, the gardens are lush and beautifully arranged in patterns combining water gardens, flower gardens, as well as vegetable gardens.

-Chateau UsseChâteau d’Ussé – rebuilt in the 15th and 16th centuries, this stronghold with fortified towers, turrets and steeples looks like something out of a fairytale.
+Chateau UsseChâteau d’Ussé – rebuilt in the 15th and 16th centuries, this stronghold with fortified towers, turrets, and steeples looks like something out of a fairytale.
 The castle is still inhabited today and takes visitors back to a time of legends and fairytales.
 It is thought to have inspired Charles Perrault when writing “Sleeping Beauty”.

 Siegfried’s Music Museum